Claude Matthews (Australian politician): Early and personal life

 Matthews was born in Rylstone, New South Wales He was the son of a foreman and was educated at Petersham High School.
 He worked with the New South Wales Government Railways as a labourer and became an official of the Federated Ironworkers' Association.

 State Parliament

 Matthews was elected as the Labor member for Leichhardt at the 1934 by-election caused by the resignation of the sitting member Joe Lamaro who unsuccessfully contested the seat of Watson at the 1934 federal election.
 He retained the seat for the next 7 elections.
-He committed suicide while still in office in 1954.
+He killed himself while still in office in 1954.

 Government

 Matthews held ministerial positions in the government of James McGirr.
-He held the positions of Minister for Building Materials and Minister for Tourism and Immigration before becoming Colonial Secretary between 1949 and 1950.
+He held the positions of minister for building materials and minister for tourism and immigration before becoming colonial secretary between 1949 and 1950.